Dictionary » Negative Words » Reserved Meaning

 The word ‘Reserved’ (Adjective) describes someone who is quiet, restrained, or not openly expressive of emotions or thoughts.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Reserved’ correctly in sentences.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use it correctly in sentences.

 Reserved Explained in Depth

 A complete and detailed guide to the word Reserved including meaning, definition, examples, etymology, synonyms, and antonyms.
+For related nuances, you may also explore the Guarded page for a closely related sense.

 Meanings of Reserved

 ‘Reserved’ refers to a person who tends not to show their feelings or thoughts openly, often maintaining a sense of privacy or self-restraint in social situations.
+This meaning can overlap with being Shy.

 Definition

 Reserved slow to reveal emotions or opinions; showing self-restraint or keeping to oneself in social interactions.
+In some contexts, it can also resemble Secretive behavior.

 Etymology